WORDS AND PICTURES

 Get the lowdown on the highest court in the land

-The Supreme Court: a guide for bears is available from the UK Supreme Court, Avizandum, Blackwell's (Oxford), Daunt Books (Chelsea, Holland Park, Marylebone), Hammicks, Heffers, Heywood Hill, Wildy & Sons, Amazon and eBay at £6.95, or email me your order (£1.84 UK p&p).
+The Supreme Court: a guide for bears is available from the UK Supreme Court, Avizandum, Blackwell's (Oxford), Daunt Books (Chelsea, Holland Park, Marylebone), Foyle's (Charing Cross), Hammicks, Heffers, Heywood Hill, John Sandoe, Wildy & Sons and Amazon at £6.95, or email me your order (£1.84 UK p&p).

 "Isobel Williams's drawings capture the essence of these inquisitive and endearing characters - and her words help bring to life some of the things they get up to when the Justices and staff aren't looking." - Lord Neuberger, President of the Supreme Court

 "Clever, funny, informative." - Ann McAllister, Judge

 "A charming guide for children and adults alike." - Joshua Rozenberg

 Paperback, 32pp, 8" x 10", illustrated in colour, ISBN 978-1-9997146-2-8